 - To review and make recommendations pertaining to institutional record keeping procedures

 Recommendations originating with faculty or staff members are made to the Admissions/Academic Standards Committee.
 The committee then decides if the recommendation is justified.
-The committee may forward the recommendations regarding admissions procedures to the Dean of Enrollment Management or designee and all other matters to the Instructional Officers or designee.
-The Dean of Enrollment Management and the Instructional Officers decide whether to concur and then forward to the President.
+The committee may forward the recommendations regarding admissions procedures to the Dean of Student Services and all other matters to the appropriate Instructional Officer.
+The Instructional Officers or the Dean of Student Services decides whether to concur and then forward to the President.
 The President is the final institutional authority, and when he approves the recommendation, it becomes institutional policy.

 Calendar Committee: This committee develops the institutional calendar according to the guidelines provided by the Alabama Community College System.

 College Assembly: This committee serves as a forum for the discussion and dissemination of information regarding college actions and matters.

-Distance Education/Online Course Development: The committee reviews the Internet and hybrid courses and distance education opportunities for students.
-The committee will make recommendations concerning Internet course improvements for student success.
+Distance Education Policies and Course Review Committee: The committee reviews the online courses and distance education opportunities for students.
+The committee will make recommendations concerning on-line course improvements for student success.
 The committee serves as an advisory committee to provide recommendation to the Instructional Officers regarding policies and procedures for non-traditional learning activities including, but not limited to, those involving technological advances.

 Diversity Council: This committee is responsible for creating and assisting in the implementation of a plan to foster a campus climate in which there is a proactive commitment to diversity as a basic value of the College.
 This will include coordinating awareness and training activities.
 In all of the initiatives, Coastal Alabama must emphasize the development of good character and must model the values of inclusion, mutual respect, and cooperation.

-Enrollment Management & Retention Committee: This committee provides leadership and direction for all enrollment management functions including, but not limited to, review of recruitment materials, public relations campaigns, customer service functions, enrollment trends, and data analysis
+Enrollment Management Committee: This committee provides leadership and direction for all enrollment management functions including, but not limited to, review of recruitment materials, public relations campaigns, customer service functions, enrollment trends, and data analysis.

 General Education Competencies: The purpose of this committee is to provide continuous review and evaluation of the College's general education competencies and to oversee the following processes for student learning outcomes: development, assessment, analysis, and implementation of improvement plans.